kgosse412/8_week_sql_challenge/Case Study #1 - Danny's Diner/README.md

 ![Bonus Table 1](Images/bonus_question_1_tbl.png)

 I solved this by:
 1. Joining all 3 tables together.
-I used LEFT JOINs because I wanted to showcase every customer from the sales table.
+I used `LEFT JOIN`s because I wanted to showcase every customer from the sales table.
-2. Using a CASE statement to indicate when a customer is a memember.
+2. Using a `CASE` statement to indicate when a customer is a memember.
-3. Using ORDER BY to order the results by customer_id, order_date, and product_name.
+3. Using `ORDER BY` to order the results by `customer_id`, `order_date`, and `product_name`.

 **SQL Statement**
 ```sql